 A support group is a great way for both caregivers and patients to seek help and share their experience with others.
 Do not be alone on this journey to recovery.
 Singapore Cancer Society (SCS) conducts support group sessions for cancer patients.
 If you have any enquiries you can call them @ 6499 9132.

-Many people have the misconception that palliative care option is for patients who are near death.
-However, palliative care option can be introduced at the early stages of cancer treatment.
+Many people have the misconception that palliative care is for patients who are near death.
+However, palliative care options can be introduced at the early stages of cancer treatment.
 Palliative care helps manage the various side effects of chemotherapy treatment.
+As mentioned above, it is very tough for a cancer patient to go through all the pain and cycles of chemotherapy treatment.
+Along with the lifestyle changes and unexpected outcomes that define cancer, there are psychological aspects which are also crucial for effective cancer care at home in Singapore.
 It is a holistic care that provides patients with a more comfortable journey to recovery.
 Check out our comprehensive palliative care guide on how you can receive palliative care in the comfort of your home.

-At Jaga-Me, we fully understand your concerns and difficulties.
+At Jaga-Me, we fully understand your concerns and difficulties about home cancer care in Singapore .Cancer is a devastating disease which causes disruptions in the lives of patients and their families at the same time.
+You don’t have to be alone during this stressful and painful time.
+Let our experience be your guide and let our home nursing professionals be your companions to help you navigate through the difficult stages of cancer care at home.
 To ease your burden, we provide high quality home care for your loved one so you can relax and take a breather.
 Get in touch with us to learn more about how we can help you.